TilsonFunds.com

 Recommended Reading

-Poor Charlie's Almanack, edited by Peter Kaufman (2005).
-Peter is a friend, Wesco board member and fellow Charlie admirer, and last year came up with the brilliant idea of putting together a book that would honor Charlie and capture all of the wisdom he's shared over the years in one place, so the maximum number of people might benefit from it.
+Poor Charlie's Almanack, edited by Peter Kaufman (originally published in 2005).
+Former Wesco board member and fellow Charlie admirer, Peter Kaufman came up with the brilliant idea of putting together a book that would honor Charlie and capture all of the wisdom he's shared over the years in one place, so the maximum number of people might benefit from it.
 He asked me to help him with it and it took me 3 milliseconds to agree.
-In addition to doing a lot of editing, I wrote the third chapter, "Mungerisms: Charlie Unscripted" (subtitled: "Highlights from Recent Berkshire Hathaway and Wesco Financial Annual Meetings"), which captures the highlights from my notes of what Charlie said at the last five Berkshire and Wesco meetings.
+In addition to doing a lot of editing, I wrote chapter three, " Mungerisms: Charlie Unscripted" (subtitled: " Highlights from Recent Berkshire Hathaway and Wesco Financial Annual Meetings" ), which captures the highlights from my notes of what Charlie said at five Berkshire and Wesco meetings.

 The book is incredible!
 At about 400 pages with thick, glossy paper and lots of pictures, it's coffee-table quality.
-And the content is great (no, not just my chapter! ;-) -- most importantly, it has transcripts of Charlie's 10 major speeches/writings over the past 20 years, plus the story of Charlie's life and a chapter on "The Munger Approach to Life, Learning and Decision-Making."
+And the content is great (no, not just my chapter! ;-) -- most importantly, it has transcripts of Charlie's 11 major speeches/writings over the past 20 years, plus the story of Charlie's life and a chapter on "The Munger Approach to Life, Learning and Decision-Making."

 The Intelligent Investor, Benjamin Graham (first published in 1949; this link is to the 2003 edition, with updates by Jason Zweig).
 Graham was Warren Buffett’s teacher at Columbia Business School and lifetime mentor.
 I agree with Buffett that this is the best book ever on investing.
 If you want something more in-depth, try Graham and Dodd’s classic, Security Analysis (1934), though at 725 pages it's not for the faint of heart.